Kotlin/dokka/README.md

   * `-globalLinks` - external documentation links added to all source sets
   * `-globalSrcLink` - source links added to all source sets
   * `-sourceSet` - (repeatable) - configuration for a single source set.
 Following this argument, you can pass other arguments:
-    * `-moduleName` - (required) - module name used as a part of source set ID when declaring dependent source sets
     * `-sourceSetName` - source set name as a part of source set ID when declaring dependent source sets
     * `-displayName` - source set name displayed in the generated documentation
     * `-src` - list of source files or directories separated by `;`